VincentTD1402/Social-Media-Analyzer/README.md

 ## Contribution

-Contributions to the Neurond Social Media Analyzer are welcome!
+Contributions to the Social Media Analyzer are welcome!
 If you encounter any issues, have ideas for improvements, or would like to add new features, feel free to submit a pull request or create an issue in the repository.

 ---

-## **Older Version**

-Check the older version of the project [here](https://github.com/Neurond-AI/Neurond-Social-Media-Analyzer/tree/stable).